geoant1/exploring_replay/README.md

 The repository is structured as follows:
 - `paper/code` contains all models and maze configurations
 - - `paper/code/bandit` contains code for the bandit simulations
   - `paper/code/maze` contains code for the Tolman maze simulations.
-There is also a jupyter notebook `demo.ipynb` which shows how to run the code as well as the expected output.
+There is also a jupyter notebook `demo.ipynb` which shows how to run the code as well as the expected output
   - `paper/code/mazes` contains maze configurations
 - `paper/figures_code` contains scripts which can be run to generate the data and any individual figure in the manuscript.
 Each individual figure has its own folder.
 Note that the figures were additionally assembled using Inkscape
+- `paper/source_data` contains the source data excel spreadsheet with the raw data plotted in the figures

 # Software requirements
 ## OS requirements